The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 Learn more about adapted content

-Here you will find the faculty’s handbook for doctoral students, supervisors and examiners.
+Here you will find the Faculty of Medicine's handbook for doctoral students, supervisors and examiners.
 It contains important information regarding learning outcomes, supervision, follow-up of the individual study plan, doctoral courses, formalities before defence of thesis and a lot more information that you will need during your doctoral studies.

-You who are admitted to doctoral studies from July 1st 2021 will be enrolled in the faculty-wide doctoral education programme at the Faculty of Medicine according to the new general syllabus for doctoral studies.
-The aim of the programme is to support individual progression towards the outcomes for the Degree of Doctor, offer opportunities for exchange across subject- and departmental boundaries, and promote doctoral education on equal terms.
+You who are admitted to doctoral studies from July 1st 2021 will be enrolled in the faculty-wide doctoral education programme at the Faculty of Medicine in accordance with the new general syllabus for doctoral studies.
+The aim of the programme is to support individual progression towards the outcomes for the Degree of Doctor; offer opportunities for exchange across subject and departmental boundaries, and promote doctoral education on equal terms.

 Courses included in the doctoral programme, course weeks and semester they are taken for students admitted to the programme either over 4 or 6 years are summarized in the table below.
 The first course semester 1 is given on campus, while the remaining course are chiefly given digitally.

-The schedule is preliminary.
+The schedule is tentative.
 The course weeks refer to full-time (100%) studies if not otherwise noted.

 * Requires about 3 days preparatory work before course start**50% studies